psde/aosp-docker/README.md

 aosp-docker
 ===========

-A self-contained script which can be used to build various AOSP versions inside a docker container.
+A python2 script which can be used to build various AOSP versions inside a docker container.

 Very early state.